-As stated above, Local Authorities are required under the new rules to prepare an annual statement of their policy on making MRP for submission to their full Council.
-This mirrors the existing requirements to report to the Council on the Prudential borrowing limit and investment policy.
+As stated above, Local Authorities are required to prepare an annual statement of their policy on making MRP for submission to their full Council.
+This mirrors the existing requirements to report to the Council on the Prudential borrowing limits and Treasury Management strategy.
 The aim is to give elected Members the opportunity to scrutinise the proposed use of the additional freedoms conferred under the new arrangements.
 The statement must be made before the start of each financial year.